All Other State Permits

 Where there is an existing structure that has a failing Private Onsite Wastewater Treatment System (POWTS), a State sanitary permit is required prior to replacement of that existing failed POWTS.

 You may also need a state sanitary permit for the following:

 - Proposed building addition(s) to an existing structure

 - Proposed plumbing installation in a new or existing outbuilding, other than water lines only

 - Proposed land division

-You or your State of Wisconsin licensed POWTS installer must submit the necessary application for sanitary permit and required paperwork along with the appropriate sanitary permit fees to obtain a sanitary permit.
+You or your Wisconsin-licensed POWTS installer must submit the necessary sanitary permit application and required paperwork along with the appropriate sanitary permit fees (PDF).

-The following procedures are used by persons interested in obtaining a state sanitary permit for a new or replacement private onsite wastewater treatment system (POWTS):
+The following procedures are for obtaining a state sanitary permit for a new or replacement private onsite wastewater treatment system (POWTS):

-- Contact a State of Wisconsin Certified Morphological Evaluator (soil tester) to conduct a soil and site evaluation to determine site suitability for a POWTS.
+- Contact a Wisconsin Certified Morphological Evaluator* (soil tester) to conduct a soil and site evaluation to determine site suitability for a POWTS.